qm3/Coursera_Learning_Notes/README.md

 2. Believing everything in books is worse than having no books at all.
 3. I do try to make a copy of the learning goals from each module before the lesson starts.
 4. I do keep notes of things I found interesting.
-They could be a paragraph of dictation from the professor, a side notation of things I checked from the Internet, a dumped gists of my own.
+They could be a paragraph of dictation from the professor, a side notation of things I checked from the Internet, a dumped gists of my own thoughts.
 Things like that.
 5. Opinions are of my own.